 Gujangbagh Xinjiang, China Travel Guide

 Hotan is known for its lively markets plus heritage crafts, including silk, carpets, and jade.
-Historically known as the "Sunday Market," it operates daily, with Sundays seeing increased activity.
+Historically also called the "Sunday Market," it operates daily, with Sundays seeing increased activity.
 It delivers a true sensory experience.

 Ancient city ruins like Yotkan and Malikawat testify to Hotan's Silk Road past and Buddhist heritage.
 While ruins might be subtle, their historical value is immense.